🇵🇱 POLSKI

 Just one week after my arrival to Malaysia, James – the owner of the condo, in which I live – invited me for a dinner.
 He came to pick me up with his daughter Melissa and his son Dougles and his girlfriend Yi-Bei.
 We drove for dinner to a restaurant.
 James selected the Sek Yuen restaurant.
 It is one of the oldest Chinese eateries in Kuala Lumpur.
 The restaurant is large enough to occupy space in two adjacent buildings.
 When we arrived, both places were full and we had to wait for at least a couple of minutes for our seats.

-One of the ordered dishes was a roasted duck – the speciality of the house.
-Although I am not a huge fan of ducks but that particular one was so fantastically prepared that it was simply delicious.
+Although I am not a huge fan of ducks but that particular one was so fantastically

 We spent almost 3 hours enjoying food and talking.
 Unbelievable how time flew by.